 Enrollment and Housing

-A maximum of forty students will be accepted for our 2014 program, including non-U.S. students.
+A maximum of forty students will be accepted for our 2015 program, including non-U.S. students.
 Application deadline for the Siena program is May 31.
-In 2012, the program had 19 participants from 8 universities, including 2 LLM students, 2 non-law graduate students and 2 students sponsored by the University of Siena.
+In 2014, the program had 36 participants from 23 universities, including 2 LLM students, 2 non-law graduate students, and 2 practitioners.
 In 2013, the program had 12 participants from 8 universities, including one non-law graduate student, two international students, and one student sponsored by the University of Siena.

 The University of Siena’s buildings, like many places in Europe, may pose accessibility problems for students with wheelchairs because of steps at the entrance.